jpetazzo/ampernetacle/README.md

 3. Have installed or [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/oci-get-started).
 4. Have installed or [install OCI CLI ](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).
 5. Configure [OCI credentials](https://learn.hashicorp.com/tutorials/terraform/oci-build?in=terraform/oci-get-started).
+   If you obtain a session token (with `oci session authenticate`), make sure to put the correct region, and when prompted for the profile name, enter `DEFAULT` so that Terraform finds the session token automatically.
 6. Download this project and enter its folder.
 7. `terraform init`
 8. `terraform apply`